apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 We also delete the line holding the string value |1x3 Cross validator inside the test dataset.

-After these modifications, we have to define a mtd-file for each file we want to read.
+After these modifications, we have to define a mtd file for each file we want to read.
 This mtd file has to be in the same directory as the dataset.
 In this particular example, the dataset is split into two files "train_data.csv" and "test_data.csv".
-We want to read both, which means that we will define a mtd-file for each of them.
+We want to read both, which means that we will define a mtd file for each of them.
 Those files will be called "train_data.csv.mtd" and "test_data.csv.mtd".
 In these files, we can define certain properties that the file has and also specify which values are supposed to get treated like missing values.